-Hello!
 Today we are roasting a chicken…not just any chicken but one smothered in caramelized shallots and infused with lemon, garlic and rosemary!
-This is The Organic Kitchen Kitchen Cookbook: Autumn / Winter Menus” available in eBook or hardcover here:)
+This is The Organic Kitchen Roasted Lemon~Garlic Chicken… crispy skin, tender meat and sweet shallots caramelized to perfection!

-We fill the cavity with herbs and lemon which infuse the meat with flavor as it cooks.
+I fill the cavity with herbs and lemon which infuse the meat with flavor as it cooks.

-I like to put my herbs in little dishes before I start so I can handle the chicken with one hand and season with the other.
+I like to put my seasonings in little dishes before I start so I can handle the chicken with one hand and season with the other.
 I also use a battery operated pepper mill.
 Being able to use one hand for seasoning and one for handling chicken is important to avoid cross contamination.

 Preparation should look a lot like this…